 The Boreal Forest, Ontario

-Writing for The Telegraph, Mark Carwardine explains that, to see the Kermode bear: “First, you have to go to the right area, which can only be reached by boat or floatplane (the Great Bear Rainforest is true wilderness, with no trains and no real roads).
+Writing for The Telegraph, Mark Carwardine explains that to see the Kermode bear, also known as the spirit bear: “First, you have to go to the right area, which can only be reached by boat or floatplane (the Great Bear Rainforest is a true wilderness, with no trains and no real roads).
 And that’s an adventure in itself.”
-However, there are communities of Kermode bears also residing in Princess Royal Island, so you can choose which area appeals to you the most.
-Visit in September to see the Spirit bear, as they spend the winter hibernating deep in tangled forest, only venturing into the open in autumn to feast on the salmon in creeks and rivers.
+However, there are communities of spirit bears also residing on Princess Royal Island, so you can choose which area appeals to you the most.
+Visit in September to see the spirit bear, as they spend the winter hibernating deep in the tangled forest, only venturing into the open in autumn to feast on the salmon in creeks and rivers.

 Princess Royal Island, the Great Bear Rainforest